A Graduate Student Guide to the MLA Annual

 - Bring your Program, registration badge, and business cards to the convention.

-- Consult the maps in the Program to determine locations of convention hotels and sessions.
+- Consult the maps in the Program and the Convention Guide to determine locations of convention venues and sessions.

 - If you will be interviewing at the convention, consult "Dos and Don'ts for MLA Convention Interviews."